nextcloud/notes-android/FAQ.md

 ### `IllegalStateException: Duplicate key`

 This is issue was caused by a bug which was present in the Notes Android app between `3.4.0` and `3.4.10`.
 It has been fixed in `3.4.11`, though it created a corrupt database state which is not recoverable automatically without data loss.
-It is therefore required to [clear the storage of the Notes Android app](#tokenmismatchexception-and-all-others) and import your account again from scratch.
+It is therefore required to [clear the storage of the Notes Android app](https://github.com/stefan-niedermann/nextcloud-notes/blob/master/FAQ.md#workarounds) and import your account again from scratch.
 Make sure to backup unsynchronized changes before doing this.

 ### `NextcloudFilesAppAccountNotFoundException`

 We are not yet sure what exactly causes this issue, but investigate it by [adding more debug logs to recent versions](https://github.com/stefan-niedermann/nextcloud-notes/issues/1256#issuecomment-859505153).
 In theory this might happen if an already imported account has been deleted in the Nextcloud app.
 As a workaround you can remove the account (or clear the storage of the app as described below if you can't access the account manager anymore) and import it again.

-### `TokenMismatchException` and all others
+### `TokenMismatchException`

+The reason of this error is not yet clear.
+It often seems to be connected to changes of the authentication (for example enabling 2FA after some time).
+Please clear the storage of both, the Notes and the Nextcloud Android apps as described in the [workarounds](https://github.com/stefan-niedermann/nextcloud-notes/blob/master/FAQ.md#wrokarounds) section.

+### Workarounds

-In all other cases please try to clear the storage of **both** apps, Nextcloud Android **and** Nextcloud Notes Android.
-Not yet synchronized changes will be lost by performing this step.
+In most cases, clearing the storage of **both** apps, Nextcloud Android **and** Nextcloud Notes Android will help to get a clean state.

+⚠️ Not yet synchronized changes will be lost by performing this step.
+⚠️ Uninstalling an app is **not** the same as clearing the storage, since Android keeps some data left on your device when uninstalling an app.

 You can achieve this by navigating to